YottaDB/YDBDoc/ProgGuide/functions.rst

 * In both the modes, the third expression of $ZSUBSTR() is a byte, rather than character, position within the first expression.
 * $EXTRACT() operates on characters, irrespective of byte length.
 * $ZEXTRACT() operates on bytes, irrespective of multi-byte character boundaries.
 * $ZSUBSTR() is the only way to extract as valid UTF-8 encoded characters from a byte string containing mixed UTF-8 and non UTF-8 data.
-It operates on characters in Unicode so that its result does not exceed the given byte length.
+It operates on Unicode® characters so that its result does not exceed the given byte length.

 ----------------------
 $ZSYSLOG()